xthames/swxg/docs/source/pretreatment/index.rst

     clean_df = raw_df.drop(index=indices_to_remove)
     clean_df.reset_index(drop=True, inplace=True)

-If too much of the dataset is missing or you cannot infill data from the existing/external sources, you can simply remove the offending entries. **Please be careful when bulk removing data as this may dramatically reduce the fitness of the model; referring to the validation figures is imperative when removing data**.
+If too much of the dataset is missing or you cannot infill data from the existing/external sources, you can simply remove the offending entries. **Please be careful when bulk removing data as this may dramatically reduce the fitness of the model; referring to the validation figures is imperative when removing data like this**.
 The code to do this looks like the following:

 .. code-block:: python